 A token is a pair consisting of a token name and an optional attribute value.
 The token name is an abstract symbol representing a kind of lexical unit, e.g., a particular keyword, or a sequence of input characters denoting an identifier.
 The token names are the input symbols that the parser processes.
-Inwhat follows, we shall generally write the name of a token in by its token name.
+Inwhat follows, we shall generally write the name of a token in bold face.
+We will often refer to a token by its token name.